godotengine/godot-website/collections/_article/about-official-console-ports.md

 1. Games developed with approved middleware (e.g. Unity, Unreal)
 2. Games developed with custom ports

 Using approved middleware is ideal for game developers as they can trust that the game they develop will work on the target platform.
 A crucial part of approved middleware is that the engine provider accepts liability for any problems with the port.
-In other words: if there is a problem with the engine itself in regards to security, licensing etc. then the middleware provider takes the liability and the game developer is safe.
+In other words: if there is a problem with the engine itself in regards to security, licensing, etc. then the middleware provider takes the liability and the game developer is safe.

 The Godot Foundation is not able to take such liability, as it does not provide commercial support for any of its projects.
 In fact, this refusal to accept liability is core to the MIT license that Godot uses (more on licensing later).